 Bruxism Treatment in Raleigh, NC

-Patients of all ages are affected by teeth grinding.
-To combat this issue, Dr. Reece often recommends the use of a custom nightguard to protect your teeth while you sleep.
-The nightguard is designed custom to your smile to maintain your maximum comfort levels while you sleep.
+Teeth grinding can affect patients of all ages.
+To combat this issue, Dr. Reece often recommends the use of a custom night guard to protect your teeth while you sleep.
+The night guard is custom to your mouth to maintain your maximum comfort level while you sleep.
 It will fit snugly over your dental structures and protect them from damage.
-Even if you are able to grind your teeth together using this oral appliance, the nightguard will take on the brunt of the pressure instead of your teeth.
+Even if you are able to grind your teeth together using this oral appliance, the night guard will take on the brunt of the pressure instead of your teeth.
 It also holds your jaw in a healthier resting position as you sleep so that you wake up with a fully rested and restored jawbone.